YixiangWu/Chess/README.md

 ## Features to Implement in the Future:

-* Determine more draw conditions
-  (repetition, fifty-move, impossibility of checkmate)
+* Add a chess engine
 * Allow scrolling in the sidebar
+* Read from and save as PGN